I have talked a lot about 4% rule, and today I want to clarify a little bit what is it and how I see it.

 2 year: portfolio x 4% x 1,02 (2% inflation)

-Also, you would always withdraw at least same amount than year before + inflation and you would have same purchasing power for every year.
-To me this is not correct and long-lasting solution.
-Today, people are living longer and by following this rule you might end up burning your money before you die.
+Also, you would always withdraw at least same amount than a year before + inflation, and you would have same purchasing power for every year.
+To me, this is not a correct and long-lasting solution.
+Today, people are living longer, and by following this rule, you might end up burning your money before you die.
 Why?
-In this solution, you will touch the original investment, it means you are withdrawing the money working for you.
-To me this is a no go.
+In this solution, you will touch the original investment, and it means you are withdrawing the money working for you.
+To me, this is a no go.

-Yeah, I know, you never know what will be happen, but if something is still left when you die, hopefully this money will be used to grandchild’s education or etc.
+Yeah, I know, you never know what will happen, but if something is still left when you die, hopefully, this money will be used for grandchild’s education, etc.

 My 4% way

 How I see the 4% rule is a little bit different.
-In my solution, you need to modify your way of living and you would never touch the original investment.
-You need to have cash only for around 3 months living and everything else should be invested.
-If you have this money invested for example SP500 index which have had average inflation corrected growth around 7%, you don’t need to touch original investment.
-You just need to take care of costs, never invest in funds which have costs more than 0,3%.
-This is the only thing than you as an investor can affect in a long-run.
+In my solution, you need to modify your way of living, and you would never touch the original investment.
+You need to have cash only for around three months of living, and everything else should be invested.
+If you have this money invested for example SP500 index which has had average inflation corrected growth around 7%, you don’t need to touch original investment.
+You just need to take care of costs, never invest in funds which have cost more than 0,3%.
+Costs are the only thing to what you as an investor can affect in a long-run.

-There might be years which you get 30% what you got last year and this is the why you need to have this extra cash.
-Buffer is used only when return of investment is below 7% and raised when return is more than 7%.
-87% of investing is psychology and 48% of time you will red figures.
-But 52% of time you will see green figures and this is the key.
+There might be years which you get 30% what you got last year, and this is why you need to have this extra cash.
+The buffer is used only when the return on investment is below 7% and raised when the return is more than 7%.
+87% of investing is psychology and 48% of the time you will see red figures.
+But 52% of the time you will see green statistics and this is the key.